-This free, 1-day conference will provide graduate students, postdocs, and faculty an opportunity to present and gather feedback on their latest research, propose new research directions, and build connections with local collaborators.
+This 1-day conference will provide undergraduate and graduate students, postdocs, and faculty an opportunity to present and gather feedback on their latest research, propose new research directions, and build connections with local collaborators.

-We hope that this meeting will become an annual event hosted by rotating institutions in the San Francisco Bay Area.
+This meeting is an annual event hosted by rotating institutions in the San Francisco Bay Area.
+For information on previous meetings, see here.

-BAEEID 2019 is sponsored by Stanford’s Woods Institute for the Environment, Center for Innovation in Global Health, and Program in Disease Ecology, Health and the Environment.
-Their generous contributions are allowing us to offer free registration to make the meeting more accessible.
+BAEEID 2020 is sponsored by Berkeley’s Center for Emerging & Neglected Diseases.
+Their generous contribution is allowing us to offer registration waivers to make the meeting more accessible.

 Infectious disease is an increasing threat to global public health, and the complexity of disease dynamics necessitates a clear understanding of their ecology and evolution.
 The San Francisco Bay Area is home to many research programs in the ecology and evolution of infectious disease.
 However, there is little interaction or collaboration between groups at different institutions.